mounikamarreddy/USDC/README.md

 20. mistrallargelatest_few_shot_stance_reason
 21. author_key_name -> corresponding author name of the author key
 22. stance_id_timestamp -> timestamp of the comment/submission
-23. stance_id_comment -> textual content of the stance id (per message)
+24. stance_id_comment -> textual content of the stance id (per message)
-24. author_names -> Meta data of authors information for a submission id
+25. author_names -> Meta data of authors information for a submission id
-25. author_id_details -> Metadata of authors comments count and ids of the commen
+26. author_id_details -> Metadata of authors comments count and ids of the commen
-26. majority_vote_stance_label -> Final gold label for stance classification
+27. majority_vote_stance_label -> Final gold label for stance classification

+The "USDC Dogmatism Data" sub folder contains the information related to the dogmatism data, corresponding LLM annotations and the training and testing data for Dogmatism classification.